Free lacrosse scoreboard with countdown clock

 Officiating in Lacrosse — Referees, Penalties & Face-Offs

-Lacrosse matches are officiated by a crew of three on-field officials: one referee and two umpires (in men's field lacrosse).
-The referee has primary authority and manages the game, while the two umpires assist with calls in their respective areas of the field.
+A crew of three on-field officials runs lacrosse matches: one referee and two umpires (in men's field lacrosse).
+The referee has primary authority and runs the game, while the two umpires cover calls in their respective areas of the field.

 Penalty System: Lacrosse penalties result in the offending player serving time in the penalty area, creating a man-up (extra man offense) / man-down situation — similar to a power play in hockey.
 Penalty durations range from 30 seconds (minor technical fouls) to 1 minute, 2 minutes, and 3 minutes (personal fouls such as illegal body checks, slashing, or unsportsmanlike conduct).
 During the penalty, the offending team plays with one fewer player.
 If the team with the man-up advantage scores, a 30-second penalty ends immediately (releasable), while longer penalties may or may not be releasable depending on the rules.

-Face-Offs: Each quarter and every goal is followed by a face-off at the center of the field.
-Two players (the FOGO — Face Off Get Off — specialists) crouch over the ball with their sticks flat on the ground.
+Face-Offs: A face-off at the center of the field follows each quarter and every goal.
+Two players (the FOGO / Face Off Get Off specialists) crouch over the ball with their sticks flat on the ground.
 On the whistle, they battle for possession using techniques like clamping, raking, and popping the ball out to wing players positioned at the restraining lines.
 Face-offs are a specialized skill — winning possession off the draw is one of the most critical aspects of lacrosse strategy.

 Crease Rules: The crease is the circular area (9-foot radius in men's field lacrosse) around each goal.
 Offensive players cannot enter the crease at any time.
 If an attacking player is in the crease when a goal is scored, the goal is disallowed.
 The goalkeeper has special privileges inside the crease, including a 4-second rule (must pass or leave the crease within 4 seconds of gaining possession).